atsb/Doom64EX-Plus/README.md

 Doom64EX-Plus
 ========

+# Info

+Doom64EX-Plus is a reverse-engineering/Continuation project of The Kaiser's Doom64x. aimed to recreate Doom64 as close as possible with additional modding features.

-Differences from Kaiser's C++ version on Github.
+# Differences from Kaiser's C++ version on Github.

 * Support for the Nightdive IWAD
 * Support for the Lost Levels